 As always, depending on the niche and country a lead can be worth just $1 or it could be worth $50.

-USA and other tier 1 countries is where you can find more advertisers looking for leads.
+USA and other tier 1 countries are where you can find more advertisers looking for leads.
 Here’s another lead generation website that could be interested in your personal loans traffic:

 I’ve seen websites that monetize with Google Adsense or other ad networks make $300 per month and then (if they have the right niche) switching to lead gen as their monetization method to make over $1,000 dollars just because their traffic converts like crazy.